marsdrums/test-tutorial/visual-quality/index.md

 $L_o(\mathbf{x}) = L_{ambient} \sum_{i=1}^{n} \cos(\theta)/n$

 The integral has been substituted with a computable dicrete summation, and the ambient term $L_{ambient}$ has been moved outside the summation since it's always the same for any incoming light direction.
-We assumed that the ambient light is uniform and coming from every direction within the normal-oriented hemisphere; we can, thereore, get rid of the geometric term $\cos(\theta)$ with a simpler ***occlusion term***:
+We assumed that the ambient light is uniform and coming from every direction within the normal-oriented hemisphere; we can, thereore, get rid of the geometric term $\cos(\theta)$ and substitute it with a simpler ***occlusion term***:

 $L_o(\mathbf{x}) = L_{ambient} \sum_{i=1}^{n} O(\mathbf{x}, \omega_i)/n$